What does domestic abuse have to do with your faith community?

 - Consultations with clergy to explore how their churches could institutionally respond to abuse.

-- Interfaith vigils for women, children, and men killed in domestic violence homicides.
+- Interfaith vigils for adults and children killed in domestic violence homicides.

 - Ongoing availability to consult with clergy members regarding their work with abuse-affected families.